psbds/psbds/README.md

 ## Some of the projects I've been working on:
+### Developer Tools
+* [psbds/vscode-jsonmap](https://github.com/psbds/vscode-jsonmap): The JsonMap extension provides the capabilities of running javascript commands like: map, filter, find, reduce and more in your open Json files, making it easier and quicker to extract insights of temporary files without needing to install additional software or creating temporary code.

 ### Kubernetes World
 * [psbds/helm-rest](https://github.com/psbds/helm-rest): Web Application to enable to run helm commands using REST calls.